 With my kids in the boat, I eased along the shoreline looking for remnants of rubbish ushered in by winter storms, and thought about my relationship to the water and the products I serve.
 Apart from the obvious fact that the clams and oysters I harvest are sweet, fresh, and delicious, they serve a higher purpose.
 The most important function clams and oysters serve is as nature’s filtration system.
 Millions of shellfish on the ocean floor handle and cleanse many more millions of gallons of water that flow constantly in and out of the bay as it recharges every day.

 So in a way, on this day I’m returning the favor.
 Lightening the load of the product that feeds my customers who feed my family.
 How’s that for the circle of life?

 Now, you might be thinking that it’s a little hokey to think this way, but it’s honestly how I feel.
-Spend enough time listening to the wind speak as it hustles across the bay and you’ll know the water is very much alive, and very much a part of who we are.
-With my children with me in the boat, and my friends nearby, I could swear that I even heard the wind say, “thank you.”
+Spend enough time listening to the wind speak as it hustles across the bay, and you’ll know the water is very much alive, and very much a part of who we are.
+With my children alongside me in the boat, and my friends nearby, I could swear that I even heard the wind say, "Thank you."

 See you on the water.
 Buzz me later.